Azure-Samples/ms-identity-blazor-server/WebApp-your-API/B2C/README-Incremental.md

 1. Find the key `Instance` and replace the value with your tenant name.
 For example, `https://fabrikam.b2clogin.com`
 1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of the `ToDoListService-aspnetcore` application copied from the Azure portal.
 1. Find the key `Domain` and replace the existing value with your Azure AD tenant name.
+1. Find the key `SignedOutCallbackPath` and add the name of the `Sign up and sign in` policy you created.
 1. Find the key `SignUpSignInPolicyId` and replace with the name of the `Sign up and sign in` policy you created.

 ### Update the registration for the web app (WebApp-calls-API-blazor-server)